PPF Interest Rate

 PPF also has a minimum tenure of 15 years and can be extended in blocks of five indefinitely.
 Moreover, the minimum investment of a PPF account is ₹500 and a maximum of ₹1,50,000.
-It can also be made to a lump sum or in a maximum of 12 installments.
+It can also be made in a lump sum or in a maximum of 12 instalments.
 The deposit of a PPF account needs to be made a minimum of once a year.

 Essential Features of PPF

-• Tenure – It has a minimum tenure of 15 years, which can be extended by a five years block.
+• Tenure – It has a minimum tenure of 15 years, which can be extended by a five-year block.

-• The Opening Balance – A PPF account can be opened with Rs.
+• Opening Balance – A PPF account can be opened with Rs.
 100.

 • Frequency of Deposits – Deposits are to be made at least once a year during the tenure.